sig-gis/Liberia_NSC_ForestMonitoringTraining/09_class_GEE/02_classification.md

 ## Export

 The last thing we do is export the classified testing points to our asset library for proper accuracy assessment and the classification map for easy visualization.
-We also export the testing points and class areas to our Google Drive
+We also export the testing points and class areas to our Google Drive for use in the accuracy assessment.

 ```javascript
 // //////////////////////////////////////////////////////////////////////////////////////////